brizandrew/ourgainesville/README.md

 This summer, WUFT reporters focused on a community-engagement project that highlights the rich diversity of the people who live here.

 We asked them why they made Gainesville home.
 All of them came here for different reasons, but one thing has kept them here — it's a place where finally they belong.

-The project, Our Gainesville, is comprised of individual stories of people living, working, praying, performing and more.
-It tells the stories of who we are, where we are and what we are.
-It shows what makes Gainesville, Gainesville.

 ## Credits
 Our Gainesville was produced by undergraduate and graduate students at the University of Florida's Innovation News Center in the College of Journalism and Communications.
 Editors Meghan Mangrum and Sophia Tarasevich guided the reporting and edited the stories by Cecilia Mazanec, Sydney Brodie, Luke Sullivan, Angela Hyse, Madison Imschweiler, Tyler Jarnagin, Tayler McLamb, Fabiana Otero, Rachel Rockwell, Spencer Thompson, Chris Watkins, Abigail Zavaski and Nick Wisby.
 The cover video was produced by Emma Green.
 Andrew Briz and Gabrielle Calise designed and built the webpage and interactive story.